docs

 SDK Initialization

-To capture traces the OpenTelemetry SDK must be initialized before any application code. @scayle/nuxt-opentelemetry does this by rewriting the entry point during the build process.
-It replaces the existing entry point with a new one which imports the SDK initialization code and then the original entry point.
-This initialization code is specific for each platform.
-For that reason, only node-server , vercel and vercel-edge presets are supported at this time.
-If you are using a different platform, the OpenTelemetry initialization will be skipped.
+To capture traces effectively, the OpenTelemetry SDK must be initialized before any application code executes.
+The @scayle/nuxt-opentelemetry module handles this by rewriting the application's entry point during the build process.
+It replaces the existing entry point with a new one that first imports the SDK initialization code, then the original entry point.

 Nitro Instrumentation

-Storefront Core Instrumentation
+Storefront SDKs Instrumentation

 KeyDescription